mozilla/experimenter/README.md

 1. Generate a GCP private key file.

-- Ask in #experimenter for the GCP link to create a new key file.
+- Ask in #nimbus-dev for the GCP link to create a new key file.
 - Add Key > Create New Key > JSON > save this file.
 - Do not lose or share this file.
 It's unique to you and you'll only get it once.